-Setting the agenda in tax for 2020 and beyond.
+Setting the tax agenda for 2020 and beyond.

 Tax.
 It's at the heart of the economy.
 And it's always changing.

 Whether it's the challenges of digital disruption.
 Cross-border trade.
 Overdue and stalled reform.
 Attracting the next generation of tax professionals.
 Or exploring the practice of the future.